Beltus/blog/_blog/2020-102-15-learning-new-language.md

 toc: true
 toc_sticky: true
 ---
 If you are reading this, then for some specific reason you wish to dive in to the seemingly "daunting" yet exciting process of learning a new language.
 Is it English, German, Spanish?
-I don't know and right now it does really matter which of the languages you want to learn because, this what I am to share with you applies to all languages, so stay with me a little longer.
+I don't know and right now it doesn't really matter which of the languages you want to learn because, this what I am to share with you applies to all languages, so stay with me a little longer.

 As an African young scholar who currently speaks and writes **English, French, and Turkish** languages and not forgetting my mother-tongue **Lamnso**, I decided to share with you some fundamental techniques I am convicted you can take advantage of to learn a new language quickly and efficiently while having fun.